 The sampling of food is an integral part of the work of the Food Service.
 The sampling plan can cover local outlets, approved premises, manufacturers and also nationally organised campaigns.
+Unplanned food samples are taken for investigatory purposes often relating to food complaints from members of the public.
 On average 235 food samples are taken each year for examination or analysis.